natheril/TechnicalTestXBIM/README.md

 # TechnicalTestXBIM

+All that needs to be done is open the solution in Visual Studio, and run it.
+Send requests to the localhost to get information via the web api (e.g. GET ../webapi/getinstances)

 The structure of the code is straight-forward:

   1).
 WebApiController - this controls incoming GET requests and responds with the information requested in the for of a JSON output